 Along the top you'll see the Target Date for the Workflow, Linked Contacts, a number (which is a hyperlink) indicating how many Step Notes have been added to the Workflow, the Current Step awaiting completion, and the percentage complete for the entire Workflow Process.

 Next, you'll see the name that you've given the Workflow, its Description and a New Step button:

 Since you're working from a Workflow Template, there may be some circumstances where you need to add new steps for certain clients or in certain situations.
 Clicking the New Step button will allow you to do so, without affecting your original template.

 Next, you'll see the Workflow broken down into Steps and Tasks (visible when you click on a Step Name to expand):

 Before considering the numbered items above, let's discuss the layout in general.

-There are three Steps in this Workflow Process: Confirm Meeting, Meeting Day and Follow Up.
-There are Tasks involved for each Step — you can have as many Steps or as many Tasks as is necessary to define your processes.
-For the first Step, there is one task: Confirm Meeting w/Client.
+There is one Step in this Workflow Process: Gather the Following Info.
+There are seven Tasks involved for this Step — but, you can have as many Steps or as many Tasks as is necessary to define your processes.

 Each Step lists when it is due (in relation to the Target Date you set for the overall Workflow).
 Note: you set the Due Date for individual Steps in relation to Workflow Due Dates when setting up your Workflow Templates.
 If you need to edit these after attaching them to a contact, you can do so.
 We'll get to that a little later in this post.
-The Step that is currently awaiting completion will also say "Complete Step" directly after its due date.
-In our example above, that Step would be the "Confirm Meeting" Step.
+The Step that is currently awaiting completion will also have a "Complete Step" link when you've reached the point in the process to complete them.